 - Sunglasses/snow goggles

 The Head is the most sensitive part of the human body.
 Most sicknesses during travel in the Himalayas begin to appear in the head.
 Headache, nausea, etc. are the symptoms of cold and altitude sickness.
 Thus, the head must be protected from the chilling cold in the higher elevation and probably from scorching sunlight in the lower elevation in the daytime.

-Sunhat can be the best while hiking on a sunny day to prevent the face and neck from getting sunburn.
-Woolen or the fleece cap and a beanie are essential for keeping the whole head warm in the Himalayas.
+Sunhat can be the best while hiking on a sunny day to prevent the face and neck from getting sunburned.
+A Woollen or fleece cap and a beanie are essential for keeping the whole head warm in the Himalayas.
 Most mornings and evenings require beanies in the Khopra Ridge trek.
 Similarly to protect the neck balaclava is an amazing option.

 All the mornings above 3000 meters require gloves for you to keep your hands and fingers warm.
 If you are planning your trip in the winter season, be prepared to wear warm gloves from the beginning of your trek.
-There are different kinds of gloves in the market but we suggest you choose the ones having multi-layered gloves having fur inside which produces warmth and water/air proof layer outside.
-Woolen, synthetic or waterproof gloves are the best options.
+There are different kinds of gloves in the market but we suggest you choose the ones having multi-layered gloves having fur inside which produces warmth and a water/airproof layer outside.
+Woollen, synthetic or waterproof gloves are the best options.
 The combination of woolen and synthetic gloves can be the best to keep away from extremely cold.